 3 cups milk

 Beat milk and pudding till thick; add the Cool Whip and beat until blended.
 Once the pudding mixture is mixed take a 9×13 inch baking pan and line the bottom of the pan with graham crackers.
 Spread with 1/2 of the pudding mixture and top of this place another layer of graham crackers.
 Add the rest of the pudding and top this with a third layer of graham crackers.
 Set this aside for a bit while you make the frosting.

 2 tablespoons butter

-2 packages of baking chocolate (I use cocoa instead 5 to 6 tablespoon).
+2 packages of baking chocolate (I use cocoa instead of 5 to 6 tablespoons).

 1 tablespoon light corn syrup

 1 tablespoon vanilla

 Put all ingredients and mix until all is blended and smooth.
 Frost your chocolate eclair cake place it in the refrigerator and chill for 24 hours.